exercism/v3/languages/python/exercises/concept/elyses-enchantments/.docs/introduction.md

 >>> multiple_elements_dict_1 = list(source_data)
 ['fish', 'monkey']

-Because the constructor will only take _iterables_ (or nothing) as arguments, objects that are _not_ iterable will throw a type error.
+Because the `list` constructor will only take _iterables_ (or nothing) as arguments, objects that are _not_ iterable will throw a type error.
 Consequently, it is much easier to create a one-item list via the literal method.

 ```python